thandayuthapani/carbon-sched/LoadTestingResults/README.md

 # Collection of Metrics
-This file automates the k6 load test and obtains metrics from influxDB.
+This file automates the k6 load test and obtains request latency metrics from influxDB.

 ## Requirements
     requests